-Urge your state senator to vote no on HB2702
+Urge your State Senators and Representatives to vote no on HB2702

 Arizona HB2702 would require any land sale, swap or transfer to the U.S. Government for any purpose to be approved by the Arizona state legislature and Governor.
 The bill gives the state a “right of first refusal” over any private real estate transaction with the federal government.
 Primary Sponsor: Representative Mark Finchem, LD 11.